Bachelor of Science (Honours) Sports Rehabilitation and Athletic Therapy CW188

 What follow-on study opportunities are available?

-Following graduation, graduates are eligible to apply for the MSc in Strength and Conditioning at IT Carlow.
-They can also transfer to a wide range of taught and research postgraduate courses at MSc and PhD Level in IT Carlow, nationally and internationally.
-A number of graduates have gone on to preregistration physiotherapy Masters courses in Ireland and the UK.
+Graduates are eligible to apply for the MSc in Strength and Conditioning at IT Carlow or can transfer to a wide range of taught and research postgraduate programmes at MSc and PhD Level nationally and internationally.
+A number of graduates have gone on to preregistration physiotherapy Masters programmes in Ireland and the UK.

 What exemptions will I receive?